keithrbennett/rexe/README.md

 The time is now 2019-03-29 17:06:13 +0800
 ```

-Of course you can always escape the quotes with backslashes instead, but in my experience
-that becomes difficult to read.
+Of course you can always escape the quotes with backslashes instead, but that is probably more difficult to read.